vijishmadhavan/ArtLine/README.md

 ### Limitations

-Getting great output depends on Lighting, Backgrounds etc. You'll mostly get good results the first go but there are chances for issues as well.
+- Getting great output depends on Lighting, Backgrounds,Shadows and the quality of photos.
+You'll mostly get good results in the first go but there are chances for issues as well.
+The model is not there yet, it still needs to be tweaked to reach out to all the consumers.
+It might be useful for "AI Artisits/ Artists who can bring changes to the final output.

+- The model confuses shadows with hair, something that I'm trying to solve.